 Alexandre Valensi et son équipe

-Lotus Cup Europe, the World's premier Lotus race Championship was set up by Group Lotus as a direct response to customer and Lotus dealer interest in a fun but professionally run motor sport series.
-During that time it has attracted many competitors from all over the continent.
+Lotus Cup Europe is the World's premier and longest-running Lotus race championship.
+It was originally set up by Group Lotus as fun but professionally run motor sport series.

-Lotus Cup Europe enjoys unrivalled support from the Lotus community, many of whom can be found at events.
-The championship is active on social media with well over 60,000 facebook followers and received over 3 million views and 1/4 million likes in the last full year.
+Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
+The championship is active on social media with well over 60,000 Facebook followers and all rounds are broadcast on TV and on our Facebook page.

 Competitors are assured of maximum time on track during events, and many of these open with a test day, for which drivers are welcome to enter.
 Race weekends start with a free practice session, and this is followed by 30 minutes of qualifying.
 There are two half-hour races, with both standing and rolling starts employed.

 Lotus Cup Europe receives technical support from Group Lotus, and competitors have full use of a dedicated hospitality unit as a social hub, and this includes catering facilities.

 Entries are split into three classes: V6 Cup - for the Exige V6 Cup and Evora GT4.
 2-Eleven/Open – for the four-cylinder supercharged open-top 2-Eleven, four-cylinder Exige Cup cars, and for most other Lotus cars that are not eligible for the other categories.
 Production - for Elises, including the Elise Cup R.